wevm/viem/site/docs/clients/chains.md

 ## Chain Configuration

-You can optionally pass a second parameter to `defineChain` to set configuration such as: fees, formatters, and transaction serializers.
+You can optionally pass options to `defineChain` to set configuration such as: fees, formatters, and transaction serializers.

 ### Fees